 Overall we enjoyed our Kerala family adventure but we are not sure the hours spent travelling inland, with the somewhat stressful Indian roads and driving style, with two young kids, was really worth the effort.
 This section of our family holiday to India might be better suited to slightly older children.

 The children loved Patnem so we’ll definitely be returning for another beach holiday in India.
 However, a super-highway from Mumbai to south Kerala is planned so I’m wondering how long Patnem will remain the secret lovely little spot it is now.

 Rob runs the online retail business 2 White Bears, selling eco products which aim to reduce single use plastics and household waste.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, although I receive a small commission that goes towards the running of this blog.

 Have you taken a family holiday to India?
+Do you have any recommendations for family friendly holidays to India?
 Let me know how you got on in the comments below.

 For more family-friendly travel inspiration, check out the holiday ideas section of this site.